The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Related Work

 \section{Related Work}

-There has been other work investigating a problem related to our search for an optimal causal representation.
-In \citet{chalupka2017overview,chalupka2014visual,chalupka2016multi,chalupka2016unsupervised}), the authors search for ``causal macrovariables'' of higher-dimensional ``microvariables'', described as coarse representations of the microvariables $X$ and $Y$ which preserve the causal relation between them\footnotemark.
+There has been one other line of work investigating a problem related to our search for an OCVA.
+Namely, in \citet{chalupka2017overview,chalupka2014visual,chalupka2016multi,chalupka2016unsupervised}), the authors search for ``causal macrovariables'' of higher-dimensional ``microvariables'', described as coarse representations of the microvariable $X$ which preserve the causal relation between $X$ and $Y$\footnotemark.

-Their definition of macrovariable is distinct from our definition of optimal causal representations.
-Namely, it is not based on information-theoretical concepts such as compression and sufficiency, but on clustering together the values of $X$ resulting in the same post-intervention distributions over $Y$.
-It would be interesting to see in what cases our approach coincides with theirs.
-Note that the two approaches cannot align in general, since their method does not incorporate causality, as their clustering procedure relies on conditional distributions, which, as they demonstrate, necessarily yield a finer-grained representation than truly causal clusters.
-Moreover, our abstractions $T$ can, at least for $\gamma \ne 1$, be stochastic mappings of $X$, while their macrovariables are deterministic mappings of $X$. \Citet{holtgen2021encoding,aruna2023semi} tried to address the problem of finding causal macrovariables using the standard information bottleneck framework.
-Specifically, they use variational autoencoders (VAEs), relying on the fact that $\beta$-VAEs (when used for the task of reconstruction) minimize the information bottleneck \citep{achille2018information}.
-However, their method does not account for causality, being limited to scenarios without confounding due to its reliance on the standard IB.
+Their definition of macrovariable is distinct from our definition of OCVA.
+Namely, it is not based on information-theoretical concepts such as compression and sufficiency, but on clustering together the values of $X$ \emph{resulting in the same post-intervention distributions} over $Y$.
+Each such cluster is called a ``causal class''.
+Our method \emph{subsumes} theirs, in the sense that causal macrovariables coincide with the OCVAs in the full-control cases.
+To be precise, for the full-control ($\gamma=1$) case and $\abs{R_T}$ equal to the number $N_{C}$ of causal classes, the CIB method learns a deterministic encoder mapping all $x$ with the same post-intervention distribution $p_Y^{\dop(X=x)}$ to the same $t$ (\Cref{prop:cib_and_macrovariables}, \Cref{sec:appendix-cib-and-macrovariables}).
+Hence, the full-control OCVAs with $\abs{R_{T}}=N_{C}$ are exactly the causal macrovariables from \citet{chalupka2016unsupervised}. \Citet{holtgen2021encoding,aruna2023semi} tried to address the problem of finding causal macrovariables using the standard information bottleneck framework.
+However, their method does not account for causality, being limited to scenarios without confounding due to its reliance on the standard IB, which, as we checked experimentally, can fail in the presence of confounding.